jjvanzon/JJs-Reference-Architecture/aspects.md

 Configuration
 -------------

-For configuration we will use our own API: Framework.Configuration.
+For configuration we will use our own `API`: Framework.Configuration.
 It makes it easier to work with complex configuration files, while using .NET's System.Configuration directly can be quite a lot of work.
-For details see the document *API's*.
+For details see the document [`API's`](api.md#configuration).

 We will use 3 ways of storing configuration settings: